 Aging pipes corrode and leak.
 Repairs have – unbelievably – been carried out using lead solder.
 The corrosion and solder are two ways that lead ends up in the water supply and flowing out of our taps.
 There’s chemical and polluted groundwater contamination to consider, which is predicted to increase as a result of fracking.
 Agricultural runoff, pesticides, insecticides, antibiotics used to treat livestock: it’s all there in the water.

 Killing with Kindness?

-In a report from the Environmental Working Group, it was found that in tests that involved 201 water utilities, serving 100 million people, all of the test samples contained THMs.
+The statistics are alarming.
+In a report from the Environmental Working Group, it was found that in controlled testing involving 201 water utilities, serving 100 million people, all of the test samples contained THMs.

-Another concern is the effect that increased agriculture has on our water supply.
+Another concern, already mentioned above, is the effect that increased agriculture has on our water supply.
 Chemical fertilizers and manure runoff can contain phosphorus and nitrate.
 These elements can lead in turn to both direct health issues from consumption of nitrate in particular; and the need for further chemical water treatment to eliminate algal blooms due to excessive levels of phosphorus.

 All in all, tap water cannot be considered the safe option that it once was.

 There’s not enough money in the pot to fix America’s water problems, and so repairs and replacement pipes are fitted on a piecemeal basis.
 Before the scale of the problem really took hold of the public’s attention with beleaguered Flint, some $6 billion was set aside by Congress to help the water crisis, in the American Recovery and Reinvestment Act of 2009.
 That’s a lot of money, but nowhere near enough.

 It’s safe to assume that water quality on a wholesale basis isn’t going to improve anytime soon.
 What you can do is find out about your own water supply and whether it gives you cause for concern.
 To access information about current local water quality, you can apply for a report from American Water.